q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 #### Line protocol

-Line protocol is the data format that you use write to InfluxDB.
+You use the line protocol format to write data to InfluxDB.

 #### CSV

-InfluxDB returns query results in CSV format.
+The InfluxDB API returns query results in CSV format.

 #### JSON

-Most InfluxDB API responses that return a body, return the body in JSON format.
+The InfluxDB API returns resources and errors in JSON format.

 ### Responses